KDlamini/Admissions-trial-tribute-page/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/KDlamini/Admissions-trial-tribute-page/issues).

 ## Show your support